DICTATION USING THE TELEPHONE | ||||||||

 Large businesses and Government departments in the UK recognised there was a

-The dial only option would allow the user to firstly dial an access code (e.g.7) to gain access to the dictation equipment and then once connected they could control the machine by using the dial.
+The dial only option would allow the user to firstly dial an access code (e.g. 7) to gain access to the dictation equipment and then once connected they could control the machine by using the dial.
 See pictures below.
+Click here for an article from the A.T.E Journal, Volume 16 dated 1960.
+This shows terminal equipment and explains how the administration side operates.

 The dictation company has supplied an adhesive dial that surrounds the dial